21 Secrets Of Writing Catchy Titles

 21. Double benefit – Headlines

-Two benefits not only seem better than one to they the heading containing double benefit are proven to work also better to get readers to click and want to read the body to get both of the benefits.
+Two benefits not only seem better than one.
+The heading containing double benefit are proven to work also better to get readers to click and want to read the body to get both of the benefits.
 The most famous example could be a book that was written in 1936 and sold over 15 million copies so far: “How to Win Friends and Influence People” – do you think that the heading helped?

 - How to make money and have fun…